 HBZ-UAE has in place policies and processes to identify both the individual and total exposures to transactions with Related Parties.
 HBZ-UAE monitors and reports these exposures via an independent credit review and / or audit process.
-EXCO provides an oversight for these transactions and ensures that such transactions (including internal Group transactions) are conducted at arms-length.
-Transactions with Related Parties and the write-off of Related-Party exposures - exceeding specified thresholds or otherwise posing particular risks - are subject to prior approval from EXCO.
+All such transactions (including internal Group transactions) are conducted at arms-length.
+Transactions with Related Parties and the write-off of Related-Party exposures - exceeding specified thresholds or otherwise posing particular risks - are escalated to EXCO.